Faisalsaddiqui/live-tracking-of-sims/README.md

 - **Export Data:** Save Sims' data as reports for future reference.

 ## Contributing
 We welcome contributions!
-If you'd like to help improve this project.
+If you'd like to help improve this project by adding new features or improving the existing functionality, feel free to submit a pull request.
+Please make sure your code follows best practices and is well-documented.

 ## Acknowledgments
 Thanks to the community of Sims enthusiasts and developers for inspiring this project.